CHILDREN'S NEED REQUESTS

 Who will find the tutor to work with my child or teen?
-The applicant is responsible for finding the tutor and making arrangements with the family.
+The applicant is responsible for finding the tutor and planning with the family.
 If payment is going to an individual, they will need to provide a W-9 which you can find here.
 Please get that W-9 filled out prior to submitting the request so that you can upload it to the application.
 You might want to check Wyzant.com to find tutors in your area.

 My GAL teen is getting his driver’s license and needs help with insurance, can we submit a request for that?
 No. On May 1, 2017, Governor Rick Scott signed SB 60 into law allowing Keys to Independence to reimburse youth and caregivers for the costs associated with driver education, licensure, and motor vehicle insurance for young adults in foster care so they can have the same opportunity as children who are not in foster care.
 The Keys to Independency website includes an application form and all other details.
 Please contact your Case Manager or Child Advocacy Manager for assistance with these requests.